wrbarnett/.github.io/README.md

 - **File**: `pipe_chart.R`
 - **Description**: This script processes the data to visualize of data.
 It utilizes dplyr for data manipulation and ggplot2 for plotting.

+---
+### SQL

+This example demonstrates how to create a table and import data from a CSV file into a PostgreSQL database.

+- **File**: `create.sql`
+- **Description**: This script perfoms data cleaning tasks such as handling missing values and formatting data for analysis.
+---

+### Data cleaning in Python

+This example demonstrates basic data cleaning techniques using Python.

+- **File**: `data_cleaning.py`
+- **Description**: This script creates a table with demographic and clinical variables, then populates it using data from a CSV file.

+###
 ## Installation

 To get started, clone this repository and install the required R packages: